Hot Local Deployment

 DeepSeek's official April 2026 update names V4 Flash as the faster, more economical V4 route.
 The model card lists V4 Flash as open weights under the MIT license, with 284B total parameters, 13B activated parameters, 1M context, FP4 weights, FP8 KV cache support, and three thinking modes: Non-think, Think High, and Think Max.

 Apple Silicon unified memory is the deciding variable.
-CPU/GPU generation matters, but memory size decides whether the model loads, whether Metal acceleration has room to work, and how badly macOS swaps when context grows.
+CPU and GPU generation matter, but memory size decides whether the model loads, whether Metal acceleration has room to work, and how badly macOS swaps when context grows.

 Mac Local Deployment Guide